 Manage And Collection Of Online Reviews

-As we’ve previously established, reviews are a huge part of online reputation management.
+As we’ve previously established, online reviews are a huge part of online reputation management.
 Whenever a new review is posted to your Facebook, Yelp, or other profiles, take the time to read through it and respond.
 Encourage your existing customers to leave you a review.

 You can do this on your own, or use a review software/reputation management system to automate some of these processes, giving you more time to focus on actually running your business.